chocoteam/choco-solver/docs/source/1_overview.rst

 Choco is a Free and Open-Source Software [#f1]_ dedicated to Constraint Programming.
 It aims at describing real combinatorial problems in the form of Constraint Satisfaction Problems and to solve them with Constraint Programming techniques.

-Choco can be used for:
+Choco is used for:

 - teaching (a user-oriented constraint solver with open-source code)
 - research (state-of-the-art algorithms and techniques, user-defined constraints, domains and variables)
-- real-life applications (many application now embed CHOCO)
+- real-life applications (an efficient, reliable and free software with a support team)

 Choco is easy to manipulate, that’s why it is widely used for teaching.
 And Choco is also efficient, and we are proud to count industrial users too.